 Baking Buttermilk Rusks

-Step 5 - Bake the buttermilk rusks at 200°C or 180°C fans assisted for 45 to 60 minutes, or until a cake tester comes out clean from the centre of the rusks.
+Step 5 - Bake the buttermilk rusks at 200°C or 180°C fans assisted for 45 to 60 minutes, or until a cake tester comes out clean from the center of the rusks.
 The rusks will at least double in size while baking.

 TIP - when I bake the balls or bolletjies of dough in a loaf tin it takes about 45 minutes to bake, while a large slice takes about 45 to 60 minutes to bake.
 Because all ovens are different, check the loaves at the 30, 45 and 60-minute mark.